hwillGIT/IsaiahStudyInteractive/replit.md

 ## Overview

 This is a comprehensive interactive web application for studying Isaiah Chapters 1-9 from the Bible.
 Each chapter features a color-coded grid visualization of verses organized into thematic groups, with interactive hover tooltips and transformation point markers.
 A two-level modal navigation system provides both reflective study (three viewing modes: Seeing Connections, How This Helps My Life, What This Teaches Us) and Scripture Connections showing how each verse fits into God's larger plan across the entire Bible.
 Built with React, TypeScript, Tailwind CSS, and React Router, the application offers an engaging educational experience across 9 complete chapters with 630 total reflections (3 perspectives per verse) and comprehensive Scripture connections.
-Features a dedicated home page for easy chapter navigation.
+Features a dedicated home page with chapter navigation cards and educational modals explaining the book's structure and how to use the app.

 **Completed Chapters**:
 - Chapter 1 (31 verses): The Rebellious Nation and the Invitation to Return